hegongshan/gekkofs_fuse/README.md

 ### Stats
 Pushing stats to Prometheus is enabled with the `-DGKFS_ENABLE_PROMETHEUS` and the setup of the `--output-stats <FILE>`.
 Without the last one, the push to the gateway is disabled.
+Stats for each chunk (read-write access) can be enabled with `-DGKFS_CHUNK_STATS`.
+The server will store file/chunk number stats.

 ### Acknowledgment